ia-eknorr/ignition-version-control/Branching Strategy.md

 ### Workflow

 1. **Create a main branch**: Create a main branch, typically called "main", which represents the latest stable version of the code.
 2. **Create a feature branch**: When starting work on a new feature or bugfix, create a new branch off of the main branch.
-Name the branch something that describes the feature or bugfix following the [IA Git Style Guide](https://github.com/ia-eknorr/ignition-git-style-guide?tab=readme-ov-file#branches-1), such as "feature/new-login-page".
+Name the branch something that describes the feature or bugfix following the [IA Git Style Guide](https://github.com/ia-eknorr/ignition-git-style-guide?tab=readme-ov-file#branches-1), such as "eknorr/new-login-page" or "feature/update-navigation".

 3. **Develop on the feature branch**: Make changes and commits on the feature branch to implement the new feature or bugfix.
 Keep the changes focused on the specific feature or bugfix being worked on.